Lateralus4210/ModdingMC-docs-and-tuts/FabricDocs-1.21-1-Items.md

     public LightningStick(Settings settings) {
         super(settings);
     }
 }
 ```

-The use event is probably the most useful out of them all - you can use this event to spawn our lightning bolt, you should spawn it 10 blocks in front of the players facing direction.
+The use event is probably the most useful out of them all - you can use this event to spawn our lightning bolt; you should spawn it 10 blocks in front of the players facing direction.

 ```java
 @Override